tedsteen/nes-bundler/README.md

 ## Limitations

 * It's built on [rusticnes-core](https://github.com/zeta0134/rusticnes-core) so it's limited to what that can emulate (f.ex no PAL)
-* Save/load state and netplay is currently only working for the mmc3 mapper.
-This is due to `clone()` only being implemented for this mapper.
-Fortunately this is pretty easy to implement so more will come.
+* Save/load state and thus netplay is currently only working for the mmc3 mapper.
+If you want to contribute, please implement save/load for a mapper [over here](https://github.com/tedsteen/rusticnes-core-for-nes-bundler/blob/master/src/mmc/mapper.rs#L41-L42)

 ## Future stuff/ideas/todo
-* Implement `Clone` for all the mappers.
+* Implement `save_state(...)`/`load_state(...)` for all the mappers.
 * Input
   * Autoselect gamepads if they connect (Enable in build configuration?)
 * Audio